Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Simulation studies

-First, we observed the enhanced efficiency of the propensity score estimators over the unadjusted estimator, which confirms that adjusting for prognostic covariates can significantly improve the efficiency for estimating WR and WD with ordinal outcomes, sometimes by as much as 2.5-fold.
+First, the propensity score estimators are notably more efficient than the unadjusted estimator, which confirms that adjusting for prognostic covariates can significantly improve the efficiency for estimating WR and WD, sometimes by as much as 2.5-fold.
 Furthermore, the augmented weighting estimators coupled with an additional outcome regression model (correctly or incorrectly specified) generally show additional efficiency gains across all scenarios.
 The only exceptions are (i) when the sample size is relatively small ($n\leq 120$) under an unbalanced design (row C in Figure \ref{fig:quadratic_all_in_one}), and (ii) when the data generating process follows the covariate interaction model under an unbalanced design (row C in Figure \ref{fig:interaction_all_in_one}).
-The likely reason for the latter case is that, in the true covariate interaction model \eqref{interaction}, there are 15 interaction terms in the true outcome model, posing stronger sample size requirements for the correctly specified AIPW and AOW estimators to gain further efficiency over the propensity score weighting estimators without an outcome regression component.
+The likely reason for the latter case is that, in the true covariate interaction model \eqref{interaction}, there are 15 interaction terms in the true outcome model, posing stronger sample size requirements for the correctly specified AIPW and AOW estimators to gain further efficiency over the simpler propensity score weighting estimators.
 Except for that challenging scenario, when mis-specification of the outcome regression is present, the relative efficiency of AIPW and AOW is not much different than the case where the outcome regression is correctly specified, especially when the sample size is relative large, say $n\geq 420$ (see panel A vs panel B, panel C vs panel D in Figures \ref{fig:quadratic_all_in_one}-\ref{fig:interaction_all_in_one}).
 Finally, when mis-specification occurs in the scenario of an unbalanced design and the covariate interaction data generating model, the augmented weighting estimators still lead to higher efficiency over the propensity score weighting estimators (see panel D in Figure \ref{fig:interaction_all_in_one}) over the entire range of sample sizes.
-This suggests that, in relatively small randomized clinical trials with unbalanced assignment, careful consideration should be given to outcome model specification when using AIPW or AOW estimators, particularly regarding the number of covariates to adjust for, due to the tradeoff between model complexity and limited sample size.
+This suggests that, in relatively small RCTs with unbalanced assignment, careful consideration should be given to outcome model specification when using AIPW or AOW estimators, particularly regarding the number of covariates to adjust for, due to the tradeoff between model complexity and limited sample size.